jamesbvaughan/bi-directional-number-editor/README.md

-# bdne: bi-directional number editor
+# bdne: bidirectional number editor

-This repo contains a demonstration of bi-directional editing between a text document and a web interface, facilitated by an LSP server.
+This repo contains a demonstration of bidirectional editing between a text document and a web interface, facilitated by an LSP server.

 ![demo screen recording](demo.gif)